oracle/terraform-kubernetes-installer/docs/terraform.md

 # Terraform References

+Usually, you'll be dealing with the helper scripts under `./scripts` to manage your environments, in which case you won't need to interact with Terraform/Terragrunt directly.
+But for whenever you do:

 ## Determine Details of the Deployed Environment

 With a deployed environment, use ```terragrunt output``` to determine various details of interest: